ucl-cssb/cneta/README.md

 When estimating branch length, time constraints can be considered by specifying the following parameters.
-* cons: When cons = 1, optimization is done with time constraints.
+* cons: When cons = 1, optimization is done with time constraints on patient age and/or tip timing.
+Mutation rates can be estimated when there are considerate time differences among tips.

 When building the tree, mutation rates can be estimated by specifying the following parameters.
 * maxj: Whether or not to estimate mutation rate.
 When maxj = 1, mutation rates will be estimated.
-This is only reliable when the sampling times of tip nodes provide sufficient information.
+This is only reliable when the sampling times of tip nodes provide sufficient information (cons=1 and dt>0).
 * only_seg: When only_seg=1, only estimate segment duplication/deletion rates.
 Otherwise, the rates for chromosome gain/loss and WGD will be estimated.

 ## Output
 * *-tree.txt: The reconstructed tree in tab-delimited format
-* *-tree.nex: The reconstructed tree in NEWICK format, with branch length reprenting calender time
+* *-tree.nex: The reconstructed tree in NEWICK format, with branch length representing calendar time